Awadesh365/MY-TUBE/README.md

-# MyTube - A YouTube Clone
+# MyTube - A YouTube Clone Project

 ## Description
 MyTube is a YouTube clone built with React and Firebase.
 It's a full-stack web application that replicates many of the core features of the original YouTube platform, including video uploading, user authentication, comments, likes, and user profiles.